marianfoo/ui5-middleware-odata-recorder/README.md

 ```

 No manual activation needed - just start your server and recording begins automatically.

+> **⚠️ Important**: When recording, make sure to **disable `fiori-tools-appreload`** in your `ui5.record.yaml` to prevent infinite reload loops.
+The auto-reload middleware triggers when files are saved, causing the app to reload and generate new requests, which saves more files, creating an endless cycle.

 ### Manual control via HTTP endpoints